cbmarcum/lazybones/README.md

         }
     }

-As with the host and port, there are `https` variants of the username and passwordi as well.
+As with the host and port, there are `https` variants of the username and password as well.

 ### General options